isnastish/workerpool/README.md

 My current solution is based around thread-safe queues, but that could be easily replaced with channels, which is the core core mechanism for passing data between go routines and synchronizing them.

-> **NOTE** This project was written exclusively for learning purposes and should never be used in production.
+> **NOTE** This project was written exclusively for learning purposes and should never be used in a production.

 ## Overall desciption
+As mentioned above, a decision was made to use thread-safe queues for tasks submission and processing, though use of channels will be more natural.
+The core data type looks like this:
 ```go
 type ThreadPool struct {
 	maxThreads uint32